CodinGame/Contribute-Help/pages/technical/statement.md

 2. A list of rules to explain how the puzzle/game works
 3. The Victory/Lose conditions (for games created with the SDK only).
 4. The protocol
-	- the Input description
+	- input parameters and their types
-	- the Output description
+	- expected output
-	- a list of constraints
+	- reasonable constraints

 Adding a theme/story is non-mandatory.